 With Provincial, regional, and community parks stretching from Westbridge to Rock Creek and from Midway to Christina Lake, natural wonders aren’t so far out of bounds in Boundary Country.

 Savour the wide-open spaces and bask in the quiet of the wilderness.
 Windsurf Conkle Lake Provincial Park when the southerlies are blowing.
 Explore the Galloping Hills where wildflower meadows burst into colour in summer.
-Paddle ancient fishing grounds searching for pictographs the Sinixt First Nation people.
+Paddle in ancient fishing grounds.
+Look for age-old pictographs at several places along the north-east lakeshore of Christina Lake.
 Take a week, or maybe more.
 Explore our pristine and protected areas from one end of Boundary Country to the other.

 Legendary Trail System

 Many of our historic trails (link to trail page) are located within our parks.
-Explore the Trans Canada Trail (TCT), Kettle Valley Rail Trail (KVR) and portions of the Columbia and Western Rail Trail (CWT) and Dewdney Trail.
+Explore The Great Trail (formerly the Trans Canada Trail), Kettle Valley Rail Trail (KVR) and portions of the Columbia and Western Rail Trail (CWT) and Dewdney Trail.
 Ride or hike from campsite to campsite and park to park.